 One mom’s “Aha!” moment

-For example, I coached a mom whose desperation about “What should I do?” led her to seek help through coaching.
-First, we addressed “What’s going on?”.
+I coached a mom whose desperation about “What should I do?” led her to seek help through coaching.
+First, we addressed the more helpful question, “What’s going on?”.
 As the mom began to understand her daughter’s nervous system, and the constant state of “fight-or-flight” her daughter lived in, the mom had an “Aha!” moment.

 This understanding brought subtle, but powerful, changes in how the mom responded to the situation.
 Her daughter’s condition improved dramatically.